DAlexis/wideusb/README.md

     - [x] Add package inspection functions

 - Modules interface
-    - [ ] For each module make 'module back' and 'module front'.
+    - [X] For each module make 'module back' and 'module front'.
 Front should be avaliable from MCU too.
+    - [ ] Derive backs from IModule

 - Monitor module
     - [x] Run new stack on board